 Transgender employees often face very severe discrimination in the workplace based on their gender identity or gender expression.
 This type of discrimination can include a wide spectrum of offensive conduct, such as intra-office speculation and false rumors about a transgender employee’s gender identity.
 It can even extend to severe harassment as well as physical or sexual assaults.

 Several states explicitly prohibit gender identity discrimination using one of three general approaches.
 Certain states, like Iowa and New Mexico, have enacted laws that explicitly include gender identity as a protected characteristic.
 Other states, such as Colorado and Minnesota, prohibit sexual orientation discrimination, and gender identity is included within the statutory definition of sexual orientation discrimination.
 California protects transgender employees from workplace discrimination by including gender identity or expression within the statutory definition of sex for purposes of its anti-discrimination laws.

 While federal law does not explicitly prohibit gender identity discrimination, the EEOC has issued an opinion that employers that discriminate on the basis of gender identity are violating the prohibition against sex discrimination under Title VII of the Civil Rights Act of 1964.
 This opinion was delivered in connection with the case of a transgender woman who was denied federal employment once an agency learned she had undergone a transition.
 Although it is an EEOC opinion or decision, the federal judicial trend is towards finding that gender identity discrimination is a form of sex discrimination, which is prohibited under Title VII and certain constitutional guarantees.

-Gender Expression - The individual expression of gender usually through a person’s general appearance, their dress or behaviour.
+Gender expression = the individual expression of gender usually through a person’s general appearance, their dress, or behavior

 Disparate Treatment and Disparate Impact